Derrick Rose was a surprise attendee at Game 4 of the Chicago Bulls-Boston Celtics playoff series, and he explained why on Sunday.

-Rose got a warm reception in Chiacgo, where he remains quite popular.
-Sure, it looks a bit weird, but at the end of the day, Rose is attending a playoff game in his hometown.
+Rose got a warm reception in Chicago, where he remains quite popular.
+Sure, it looks a bit weird, but at the end of the day, Rose is attending a playoff game in his hometown with his son.

 New York Knicks point guard Derrick Rose will reportedly not play again this season due to a torn meniscus.

 The Vertical’s Adrian Wojnarowski reported the story Sunday.
 There is no word on the severity of the tear or how long he’d need for recovery.